The Genetics of Cancer

 In general, cancer cells have more genetic changes than normal cells.
 But each person’s cancer has a unique combination of genetic alterations.
 Some of these changes may be the result of cancer, rather than the cause.
 As the cancer continues to grow, additional changes will occur.
 Even within the same tumor, cancer cells may have different genetic changes.

 Inherited genetic mutations play a major role in about 5 to 10 percent of all cancers.
 Researchers have associated mutations in specific genes with more than 50 hereditary cancer syndromes, which are disorders that may predispose individuals to developing certain cancers.

-Genetic tests can tell whether a person from a family that shows signs of such a syndrome has one of these mutations.
+Genetic tests for hereditary cancer syndromes can tell whether a person from a family that shows signs of such a syndrome has one of these mutations.
 These tests can also show whether family members without obvious disease have inherited the same mutation as a family member who carries a cancer-associated mutation.
-(For more information, see this overview of genetic testing for hereditary cancer syndromes.)

 Many experts recommend that genetic testing for cancer risk be considered when someone has a personal or family history that suggests an inherited cancer risk condition, as long as the test results can be adequately interpreted (that is, they can clearly tell whether a specific genetic change is present or absent) and when the results provide information that will help guide a person’s future medical care.